Raph692/Alien_Invasion/README.md

 # Alien_Invasion
-Store all scripts for the game alien invasion.
+This repository contains all scripts and files to run the game alien invasion.
-First project in "Python Crash Course".
-An Alien Invasion game written in Python using Pygame.